Troppenkoller

-Troppenkoller, also called "tropical neurasthenia", "Tropical madness" or "Tropical lunacy", is the term used to describe a condition that some believed effected White European settlers in tropical regions like Samoa.
+Troppenkoller, also called "tropical neurasthenia", "Tropical madness" or "Tropical lunacy", is the term used to describe a condition that some believed affected White European settlers in tropical regions like Samoa.
 It was based on the belief that the hot and humid climate of these places caused behavioral and psychological changes in Europeans.
 Wilhelm Solf who was colonial governor of Samoa from 1900 to 1910 believed that Troppenkoller was a symptom of racial degeneration and because of this he discouraged permanent settlement in Samoa.
 According to Solf settlers who lived in Samoa for longer than 25 years would suffer racial degeneration from miscegenation or troppenkoller.

 Background

 Historians consider the diagnosis of "tropical neurasthenia" to be the product of colonial anxieties.
 In the 19th century tropical madness was widely considered an "occupational hazard" for European settlers.
 There was serious concern and anxiety about Troppenkoller and the ability of colonists to maintain their cultural (and racial) identities.